US bid to keep Harry Dunn suspect’s job secret for ‘national security’

 The civil damages claim is among a number of legal processes the Dunn family have entered into in hopes of securing justice for their son.

-Before leaving the UK to pursue the damages claim in the US, Mr Dunn told PA News agency: “It’s obviously daunting being involved in any court case but this is all about our suffering since we lost Harry and we will do whatever it takes to get justice.”
+Before leaving the UK to pursue the damages claim in the US, Mr Dunn told the PA News agency: “It’s obviously daunting being involved in any court case but this is all about our suffering since we lost Harry and we will do whatever it takes to get justice.”

 Earlier, foreign secretary Dominic Raab has said that a clear path exists for the UK to push for a form of “virtual trial or process” in the case.